stagehacks/FADER_X/README.md

 &nbsp;

-# Factory Resetting
-Holding down the buttons labeled `DHCP` or `Static` for 5 seconds will reset the FADER_X device to factory settings.
-Depending on which button is held, it will restore to `192.168.1.130` Static IP or DHCP networking.

 # Device Configuration
 ## Generic MIDI
 No OSC messages are sent when the FADER_X device is in MIDI mode.
 The configuration web server is active, and the FADER_X responds to `/page` messages.